-This beef and bean chili is loaded with ground beef, red beans, black beans, tomatoes and spices.
-It’s an easy way to get a big pot of hearty chili for a cold night, gameday, or any night of the week.
+Beef and bean chili is loaded with ground beef, red beans, black beans, tomatoes and spices.
+It’s an easy, hearty meal for a cold night, gameday, or any night of the week.

 Ingredients